jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 To my surprise the question provoked a burst of anger from the salesman.
 “Now, then, mister,” said he, with his head cocked and his arms akimbo, “what are you driving at?
 Let’s have it straight, now.”

-### ADVENTURE VII.
-THE ADVENTURE OF THE BLUE CARBUNCLE 109

 “It is straight enough.
 I should like to know who sold you the geese which you supplied to the Alpha.”